ZiggyCreatures/FusionCache/README.md

 ## :heavy_check_mark: Features
 These are the **key features** of FusionCache:

-- **:rocket: Optimized factory calls**: using the optimized `GetOrSet[Async]` method prevents multiple concurrent factory calls per key, with a guarantee that only 1 factory will be called at the same time for the same key.
+- **:rocket: Cache Stampede prevention**: using the optimized `GetOrSet[Async]` method prevents multiple concurrent factory calls per key, with a guarantee that only 1 will be executed at the same time for the same key.
 This avoids overloading the data source when no data is in the cache or when a cache entry expires ([read more](docs/FactoryOptimization.md))
 - **:twisted_rightwards_arrows: Optional 2nd level**: FusionCache can transparently handle an optional 2nd level cache: anything that implements the standard `IDistributedCache` interface is supported like Redis, Memcached, MongoDB, SqlServer, etc ([read more](docs/CacheLevels.md))
 - **:bomb: Fail-Safe**: enabling the fail-safe mechanism prevents throwing an exception when a factory or a distributed cache call would fail, by reusing an expired entry as a temporary fallback, all transparently and with no additional code required ([read more](docs/FailSafe.md))
 - **:stopwatch: Soft/Hard timeouts**: advanced timeouts management prevents waiting for too long when calling a factory or the distributed cache.
 This is done to avoid that such slow calls would hang your application.
 It is possible to specify both *soft* and *hard* timeouts that will be used depending on whether there's a fallback value to use for the specific call or not ([read more](docs/Timeouts.md))